 Villa Casa Palmera in Seseh, Bali has all 7 Layer 1 (ownership) permits in place.
 The property is registered under its own dedicated PT PMA (foreign investment company):

-For Layer 2 (rental operations): the PT PMA's ownership foundation means adding KBLI 55193 and obtaining a TDUP is a straightforward process through the OSS system — typically completed within weeks after handover.
+For Layer 2 (rental operations): the PT PMA's ownership foundation means adding the correct accommodation KBLI as determined by current regulations and obtaining a TDUP is a straightforward process through the OSS system — typically completed within weeks after handover.
 The hard part (company, zoning, environment) is already done.

 When you buy Villa Casa Palmera, you acquire the company shares (share transfer).
 All permits, licenses, and registrations transfer with the company.
 No lawyers needed, no months of paperwork, no setup costs.